starling114/crypto-universe/README.md

 - Withdraw funds from OKX using API integration to specified addresses.
 - To configure this feature, visit settings page (icon in the Withdraw -> OKX menu item on the right).

-### 3. Bridge Relay
+### 3. Bridge

-- Bridge funds via relay from one network to another using specified addresses.
+- Bridge funds from one network to another using specified addresses.
-- To configure this feature, visit settings page (icon in the Bridge -> Relay menu item on the right) to enter addresses and their private keys.
+- To configure this feature, visit settings page (icon in the Bridge -> menu item on the right) to enter addresses and their private keys.

+Currently supports following bridges:
+- Relay
+- Hyperlane

 ### 3. Transfer